braksator/webarchiver/README.md

 enforced no matter what you do here.

 The more chars added in *options.dedupe.startsWith* and *options.dedupe.endsWith* the slower the deduplication tends to go.
-At the minimum for html you should just use '<' and '>', but the braces, brackets, and parenthesis will help with JavaScript and CSS.
+At the minimum for HTML you should just use '<' and '>', but the braces, brackets, and parenthesis will help with JavaScript and CSS.
 Line breaks should be rare with minification so they may as well be included.
 Whitespace is included by default as it is quite an effective addition but does significantly hurt performance.
 Be aware that all chars are matched within the text of the website too (this module does not consider the DOM structure), and whitespace is particularly